 A College Preparatory School with a Military Tradition™

 Valley Forge Military Academy (VFMA) is a private, independent, college preparatory school offering grades 7 through 12 with day and boarding options.
-Established in 1928, VFMA has a long tradition of fostering personal growth through a comprehensive system built on Five Cornerstones: Academic Excellence, Character Development, Personal Motivation, Physical Development, and Leadership.
+Established in 1928, VFMA has a long tradition of fostering personal growth through a unique, comprehensive system built on Five Cornerstones: Academic Excellence, Character Development, Personal Motivation, Physical Development, and Leadership.

 Our dedicated faculty develops cadets with the knowledge to thrive in a four-year college, in their careers and throughout their lives.

 Cadets learn to contribute to society while maintaining our high standards of character and love of country.

 Through teamwork, organizational pride and establishing and achieving personal goals, each cadet learns to strive for excellence.

 Through physical education and athletic competition, each cadet learns the habits and attitudes necessary for lifelong physical wellness.

 Through a structured environment cadets learn individual responsibility and gain the ability to become citizen leaders.